AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Discussion

 \section{Discussion}

-\ismar{\aivaluatexr provides a systematic framework for evaluating LLMs running locally on XR devices, taking into account both model- and device-specific factors.} Using \aivaluatexr, we have performed extensive testing of multiple open-source language models on four distinct XR devices.
+\aivaluatexr provides a systematic framework for evaluating LLMs running locally on XR devices, taking into account both model- and device-specific factors.
+Using \aivaluatexr, we have performed extensive testing of multiple open-source language models on four distinct XR devices.
 Our study identifies critical performance evaluation factors and introduces a suite of testing scripts to analyze these aspects systematically.
 These scripts enhance the reproducibility of our findings, making them relevant for future analyses in similar contexts.
 The processing speed, measured in tokens per second, was evaluated across multiple dimensions.
 This includes a consistency analysis to determine whether each model-device pair maintains stable performance over time or exhibits fluctuations.
 The impact of string length on both \gls{pp} and \gls{tg} was analyzed for each model-device combination.
 Additionally, the study examined the support for parallelization and concurrency control through BT and TT tests.
 Furthermore, memory usage and battery consumption were also assessed to provide a holistic evaluation of system performance.
+Our goal in this section is not only to summarize empirical trends but also to distill practical insights for XR developers, system designers, and researchers deciding which model-device configurations are suitable for real-time deployment.\\ Beyond general LLM trends, several findings from our experiments are specific to XR deployment constraints.
+First, XR devices exhibit strong \textit{thermal sensitivity}, which significantly impacts performance consistency over repeated runs, \ie an effect far less pronounced on desktops or smartphones.
+Second, because most XR devices rely primarily on \textit{CPU-only} inference, parallelization behaves differently than on GPU-based systems: increasing thread count beyond a moderate range yields diminishing returns and may even reduce throughput due to thermal throttling.
+Third, our \textit{battery consumption and energy-efficiency} analysis highlights practical limits for prolonged XR usage, where even small differences in model size translate into meaningful differences in sustained runtimes.
+Finally, our evaluation exposes \textit{deployability constraints}, such as memory ceilings that restrict which model sizes can be executed on specific XR devices.
+These XR-specific effects illustrate that behavior commonly reported in standard LLM benchmarks does not directly generalize to XR platforms, underscoring the need for a dedicated XR-focused evaluation framework such as \aivaluatexr.

-\subsection{\ismar{Summary of Results}}
+\subsection{Summary of Results}

 \cref{fig:VPGPU,fig:StabDD} present the consistency results in ascending order, where we see that the \gls{avp} GPU exhibits the highest stability.
 While \gls{ml2} shows a similar level of stability to the \gls{avp} CPU, its first three models ($m_2$, $m_3$, and $m_4$) exhibit a CV above $20\%$ for TG and above $26\%$ for PP. Considering the error count in~\cref{fig:resErrorsCount}, \gls{ml2} emerges as the most stable device, having recorded zero errors.
 In contrast, the \gls{avp} CPU encountered multiple errors.
 The remaining two devices, \gls{vivo} and \gls{mq3}, exhibit higher instability, with \gls{vivo} performing relatively better than \gls{mq3}.
 This also indicates that consistency is model-dependent, as seen with models $m_2$, $m_3$, and $m_4$, which exhibited reduced stability.